Note: As a subsidiary of

 Mathematics for Health (Level 3) (15 Credits)

-Students will acquire and gain confidence in basic numeracy skills relevant to health sciences.
+Learners will acquire and gain confidence in basic numeracy skills relevant to health sciences.
 This will include metric conversions and other health-related measurements, including drug calculations.
 In addition, you will also be introduced to statistics and graphs from health and epidemiological data.

 Previous Related Programmes